asdine/storm/README.md

 defer db.Close()
 ```

-By default, Storm open a database with the mode `0600` and a timeout of one second.
+By default, Storm opens a database with the mode `0600` and a timeout of one second.
 You can change this behavior by using `OpenWithOptions`
 ```go
 db, err := storm.OpenWithOptions("my.db", 0600, &bolt.Options{Timeout: 1 * time.Second})